 Miriam Boote (pictured top, right), MD of Designate, also underscored how the future is likely to bring an even deeper understanding of consumer needs and wants, ensuring expectations are not only met but exceeded.
 “With increased understanding including enhanced understanding of wearable technology, this depth of understanding, overlaid with an essential ingredient – human understanding, will ensure brand affinity and in turn loyalty reaches even more enhanced heights.”

-Crawford & Company’s senior director of marketing communications, Lynn Cufley (pictured below, right), also believes that the future of customer experience will be defined by hyper-personalisation and proactive engagement.
+Crawford & Company’s senior director of marketing communications, Lynn Cufley (pictured below, left), also believes that the future of customer experience will be defined by hyper-personalisation and proactive engagement.
 “With advancements in AI and data analytics, we’ll be able to anticipate customer needs before they arise, and that’s amazing - but it’s crucial that we don’t lose sight of the human element that we believe is critical to who we are.”

 She emphasised the need to leverage technology in order to empower people by ensuring that they can deliver personalised service while maintaining the personal touch that clients still value.